Table of Contents

 A Process-Based Framework for the Atmosphere

 At the atmosphere’s smallest scales, the balance shifts because thermodynamic and kinematic couplings no longer act alone.
-Near the surface, moisture, aerosol particles, and radiative processes structure the background temperature and humidity patterns, and this structure determines when small parcels of air become buoyant enough to rise.
-Radiative heating by the sun sets the vertical temperature gradient, while aerosols and moisture establish the temperature threshold at which condensation begins, releasing microphysical energy in the form of latent heat.
-Once rising motion forms, vertical currents known as convection become the primary pathway by which energy and moisture are carried upward from the surface.
+Especially near the surface, moisture, aerosol particles, and radiative processes structure the background temperature and humidity distributions, and this structure determines when small parcels of air become buoyant enough to rise.

-Thus, convection is the mechanism that re-distributes the sun’s energy throughout the depth of the troposphere and mediates the exchange of energy between small and large scales.
-The pattern in which buoyant plumes of rising air release their energy influences how the atmosphere couples across scales and how the entire troposphere reorganizes itself from the surface to its upper boundary, since each release alters the pathways through which energy and mass circulate through the system.
+The pattern in which buoyant plumes of rising air release their energy influences how energy and mass redistribute across scales throughout the atmosphere and how the entire troposphere reorganizes itself from the surface to its upper boundary, since each release alters the pathways through which energy and mass circulate through the system.

 The Four Types of Atmospheric Processes